RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 Dry powder30 months.

-After constitution and dilution
+After reconstitution and dilution

 Diluted solutions should be used immediately.
 The time interval between the beginning ofreconstitution and the end of intravenous infusion should not exceed two hours.